t-crest/rtems/readme.txt

  (b) ./bootstrap

-Once the RTEMS 4.10.2 is bootstraped, the configure script should run.
+Once RTEMS 4.10.2 is bootstraped, the configure script should run.
 The configure process specializes the Makefile.in files at the time that RTEMS is configured for a specific development host and target.